xynehq/gpu-scripts/README.md

     *   A plain text file where you list Hugging Face model identifiers (e.g., `Qwen/Qwen3-30B-A3B`), with one model per line.
 This file is crucial as it's used by other scripts to determine which models to download, launch, or test.

 *   **`setup-sglang.sh`**:
-    *   This script automates the initial setup process.
+    *   This script automates the initial environment setup, including CUDA checks, and model download process.
 It:
+        *   Checks for Python 3.
+        *   Verifies NVIDIA driver installation (via `nvidia-smi`).
+        *   Checks for a compatible CUDA Toolkit (target version 12.1 or newer via `nvcc`).
+If not found or insufficient, it may offer to install `cuda-toolkit-12-1` with user permission.
+        *   Creates or verifies a Python virtual environment (`venv`).
+        *   Installs SGLang, `huggingface_hub[cli]` into the virtual environment.
-        *   Installs SGLang, `huggingface_hub[cli]`, and other dependencies like `libnuma1`.
+        *   Installs system dependencies like `libnuma1` (if `apt-get` is available).
         *   Reads model identifiers from `model.txt`.
-        *   Prompts the user to confirm the download for each model listed.
+        *   Prompts the user to confirm the download for each model listed using `huggingface-cli` from the activated virtual environment.
+        *   Guides the user to run `start-sglang.sh` to launch the server.

+*   **`start-sglang.sh`**:
+    *   This script launches the SGLang server.
+It:
+        *   Activates the Python virtual environment.
+        *   Reads model identifiers from `model.txt`.
-        *   Prompts the user to select one of the downloaded models to launch the SGLang server.
+        *   Prompts the user to select one of the (presumably downloaded) models.
-        *   Uses `detect_gpus.py` to configure tensor parallelism based on available GPUs.
+        *   Uses `detect_gpus.py` to determine the number of available GPUs.
+        *   Launches the SGLang server with the selected model, detected GPU count, and configured host/port (defaults to `0.0.0.0:30000`).

 *   **`test_sglang_model.sh`**:
     *   Allows interactive testing of a running SGLang server.